Chicken, rice, and vegetables, cooked in one pot. It’s time for us to try Spain’s favorite dish.

 - 1 pint cherry tomatoes

 - 1 cup basmati rice

 - 2 ½ cups chicken stock (or 2 ½ cups water with 2 teaspoons consomme mix)

 - Heat 1 tablespoon olive oil over high heat.
 Season chicken well with salt and pepper.
 Add chicken to the pan and cook until browned on all sides.
 Set aside.

 - Add remaining tablespoon olive oil to the pan.
 Add peppers and tomatoes and saute for a few minutes, until softened.
 Add garlic.
 Cook for 3 additional minutes.
 Add half the parsley and the rice.
-Cook for a few minutes, until rice has absorbed the oil.
+Cook for a few minutes, until it has absorbed the oil.

 - Add chicken stock and return chicken to the pan.
 Stir all ingredients together.
 Reduce heat to medium-low and cook for 15-20 minutes.
 Don’t stir!
 A good paella is always crusty on the bottom.